The impact of Coronavirus (COVID-19)Last updated: 10 April 2021

 There's little support here for anyone who loses their job.
 Even so, many of the lodges have had to just send staff on unpaid leave, or very low salary levels, until the lockdown is over.
 They just don't have a choice.
 It breaks my heart to see all this happen.
 It's so sad.

-Expert Africa's responseWhile the impact of this virus on our travellers' holidays, our business, and in some cases on our friends and family members, is severe, we are very mindful that the impact on colleagues and friends working in Africa is of a different magnitude.
+Expert Africa's responseWhile the impact of this virus on our travellers' holidays, our business, and in some cases on our friends and family members, has been very severe, we are very mindful that the impact on colleagues and friends working in Africa has, in some ways, been of a different magnitude.

 These countries don't have the same supports that we have in the UK, Europe or the USA: no unemployment benefits, minimal business support and limited health care.
 So, we're determined to do all we can to help the companies and their teams.

 Wherever possible, therefore, we are deferring our clients' holiday arrangements, rather than cancelling them.
-Furthermore, we're now sending additional deposit payments, immediately when travellers confirm their deferred dates, thus transferring as much funding as we can into Africa this year - to help the guys on the ground right now.
+Furthermore, since mid-2020 we have been sending additional deposit payments and thus transferring as much funding as we can into Africa this year – to help the guys on the ground now.

 This is very tough on Expert Africa's business, especially at a time when we're trying to be frugal, but we know that things are even tougher for our many colleagues in Africa.